This post may contain affiliate links. Please read our disclosure policy.

 Christmas Morning Breakfast

-Every Christmas for years, I’ve made cinnamon rolls and an egg casserole like this one for breakfast.
+Every Christmas for years, I’ve made cinnamon rolls and a casserole like this one for breakfast.
 Both of these can be made in advance, and the whole family looks forward to them.

 How to Make New Family Christmas Traditions